ChrysKoum/HomAlert/README.md

 By interacting with the forms and buttons on the `/test` page, you can easily test various functionalities and verify the connection with the Firebase Realtime Database.

-**Didnt find what you are looking for search the docs to see how it works, youtube tutorials or ask gpt to tell you step by step what is happening**

-By following this guide, you will have a comprehensive understanding of the HomAlert project and be able to work with it effectively.
-If you have any questions or need further clarification, don't hesitate to ask!!
+**By following this guide, you will have a comprehensive understanding of the HomAlert project and be able to work with it effectively.
+If you have any questions or need further clarification, don't hesitate to ask!!**